 Japanese role-playing games have their own unique blend of story, gameplay, and, in a lot of cases, style.
-There’s something in the combination of turn-based battles, usually with unique mechanics, character progression, and item managements, that makes JRPGs so engaging, often for hours on end.
+There’s something in the combination of turn-based battles, usually with unique mechanics, character progression, and item management, that makes JRPGs so engaging, often for hours on end.
 In this guide, we’ve rounded up the 10 best JRPGs that you should play.

-Release Date: March 11, 1995
+Release date: March 11, 1995

 Platforms: SNES, Nintendo DS, iOS, Android, Windows, PlayStation, Apple TV

 Chrono Trigger is one of the most interesting video games ever created.
 Created by a supergroup of game developers, it showcases the talent of Hironobu Sakaguchi, creator of the Final Fantasy series; Yuji Horii, creator of the Dragon Quest series; and Akira Toriyama, who’s most famously known for designing the characters in Dragon Quest and Dragon Ball.